 All of our training programmes and interventions have been developed by experienced trainers, teachers and therapists.

 eQeOUTDOORS continuously develops and pioneers Wilderness Therapeutic Practice and training, targeting both children and adults.

 Track Record and Impact of our Interventions

-Using impact assessment data over a period of time, from a range of different schools and widely different profiles of children, our Wilderness Therapeutic Interventions show dramatic changes in children using Standardised Therapeutic Measures over only 8 half-day sessions:
+In terms of the measured impact of our approaches – in our work with children and young adults for example, using impact assessment data over a period of time, from a range of different schools and widely different profiles of children, our Wilderness Therapeutic Interventions show dramatic changes in children using Standardised Therapeutic Measures over only 8 half-day sessions:

 88% of children reduced their Total Difficulties Scores, e.g. in Externalising Behaviours (Conduct and Hyperactivity), and Internalising Behaviours (Emotional Problems and Peer Problems)

 95.5% of children improved their Pro-Social Scores

 This is extremely valuable training, potentially transformative for your current work and practice.

 So, think carefully – It is potentially life changing for you as a professional, as you work to change the lives of the adults or children you work with.
 This could be the turning point for you, in your own purpose and work mission and vision.

 Explicitly therapeutic, and intentionally personal development focused, the scope and content of what is true Wilderness Therapy reaches far beyond the disciplines of bushcraft, adventure activities, and outdoor pedagogies like outdoor learning, forest schools, learning outside the classroom, etc.